 Grind Recording in Pense was getting a lot of attention, while Slyngshot Records was the new label on the block.
 Fiddler Corey Churko was picked up by the Shania Twain tour machinery.
 Michel Marchildon, Five Minute Miracle, GoKart Mozart, Chester Knight, Faster Gun, Nicol Lischka, Nickeltree, the Korte Sisters, Just Junior, Calm, Crooked Creek, Newkirk & Bell, The Cockrum Sisters, Polly-Esther, Don Waite, Ratty and Sourmash all released albums (whew!), many still in the cassette format, and Colin James’ latest was certified platinum.

 We predicted, “As more and more artists join the ’Net, using a site to provide both information and sound clips will become the norm.“ (It’s nice to be right.)
 We launched the Flatland Music Store, one of the first online stores for independent music ANYWHERE, and start accepting inventory from across North America.
-And by the end of the year, we had initiated a sporadic “e-mail press release delivery service“, a.k.a. our e-release.
+And by the end of the year, we had initiated an “e-mail press release delivery service“, aka our e-release.
 Again, we were one of the first ANYWHERE to do something like this.
-(I still think we actually invented the term “e-release“.)
+(It's possible we coined the term “e-release“.)
 Meanwhile, Bill C-32, a.k.a. the blank tape levy, caused controversy nationwide.

 We were very happy campers in 1999 as the Cultural Industries Development Fund (CIDF) came into existence.
 “Not meant to be a response to the CIDS report“, said government, and not a huge amount - but it meant progress!
 We co-presented a cultural export forum and many business seminars.
 All Indie Weekend changed its name to Prairie Music Week as an awards component was added, and we released the first of our Flatland Music Festival compilation albums.